Ernestoc14/Ernestoc14/README.md

-- 👋 Hi, I’m @Ernestoc14
+👋 Hi, I’m Ernesto Crespo @Ernestoc14
-- 👀 I’m interested in web development and tech
+👀 I’m interested in learning new technologies and improve as developer!
-- 🌱 I’m currently learning Javascript and React!
-- 💞️ I’m looking to collaborate on proyects, teamwork and improve as a dev
-- 📫 How to reach me => @ernie.codes in Instagram
+🌱 I’m currently learning Python, Javascript and React 💞️ I’m looking to collaborate on new projects to gain experience 📫 How to reach me: @ernie.codes on Instagram

 <!---
 Ernestoc14/Ernestoc14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.